Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Adversarial Training

 The frequency of adversarial attacks is another important factor that affects both robustness and the agent’s ability to adapt.
 Frequent attacks can overwhelm the agent and cause it to overfit to the adversarial environment, neglecting performance in normal conditions.
 On the other hand, infrequent attacks may not provide enough pressure for the agent to develop resilience.

-One approach is to dynamically adjust the frequency of attacks based on the agent’s performance.
-Early in training, a lower frequency of attacks can help the agent establish a baseline level of performance before introducing adversarial conditions.
+One approach is to dynamically adjust the attack frequency based on the agent’s performance.
+Early in training, a lower attack frequency can help the agent establish a baseline level of performance before introducing adversarial conditions.
 As training progresses, the frequency can gradually increase, allowing the agent to adapt to more challenging environments.
-This incremental increase helps prevent catastrophic forgetting, where the agent might loose learned behaviors due to excessively abrupt or frequent adversarial attacks.
+This incremental increase helps prevent catastrophic forgetting, where the agent might lose learned behaviors due to excessively abrupt or frequent adversarial attacks.
 Additionally, alternating periods of adversarial attacks with benign environments ensures that the agent is exposed to both hostile and normal conditions, which can improve generalization.
-Section \ref{sec:obs_strategies_gradient_attack} discusses methods like \mycite{kos_delving_2017,lin_tactics_2019,sun_stealthy_2020,yang_enhanced_2020} for attack scarification aimed at achieving both stealthiness and efficiency; these techniques can also help balance robustness and performance in adversarial training by adjusting the frequency and timing of the attacks.
+Section \ref{sec:strategies_attack} discusses methods like \mycite{kos2017delving,lin2017tactics,sun2020stealthy,yang2020enhanced} for attack sparification aimed at achieving both stealthiness and efficiency; these techniques can also help balance robustness and performance in adversarial training by adjusting the frequency and timing of the attacks.